1. How do I apply?

 5. Is there a maximum amount I can apply for?

 There is no limit on how much you can request.
 You will need to submit documentation to support each expense for which you seek assistance.
-In making awards, the review committee is subject to federal and university guidelines and limits and also the availability of funds.
+In making awards, the review committee is subject to federal and university guidelines and funding limits and the availability of funds.

 6. What should I know about completing my application?